newRendering

 Multiple rendering in batch

-The left part of the render window holds a list of render tasks.
-Render tasks can be added or removed with the first (+) and (x) buttons of the toolbar.
+The left part of the window holds the list of render tasks.
+They can be added or removed with the first (+) and (x) buttons of the toolbar.
 Each render task has its own set of properties that can be edited on the right panel when selected.

 Batch rendering